Bindzhree/Bindzhree/README.md

 ## 👩‍💻 About Me

 - 🎓 Computer Science Engineering Student
-- 🤖 Interested in Artificial Intelligence & Machine Learning
-- 🌐 Exploring Web Development and Software Engineering
+- 🤖 Interested and exploring in Artificial Intelligence & Machine Learning | Web Development and Software Engineering
 - 🚀 Passionate about building intelligent and scalable applications
 - 📚 Continuously learning and improving through real-world projects and problem solving